ergoplatform/oracle-core/docs/Basic-Oracle-Pool-Spec.md

 6. A payment box output is generated for all of the successful oracles who provided a datapoint within the hardcoded margin of error (compared to finalized datapoint in R4 of Output #1).
 The addresses are acquired from the data-input [Datapoint](<#Stage-Datapoint>) box's R4.
 7. Each payment box has a total amount of Ergs inside equal to the result of the `Successful Oracle Epoch Payout Function`.
 8. Each data-input [Datapoint](<#Stage-Datapoint>) box has an R5 that is equal to Input #1 box id.
+9. At least 1 valid data-input box is provided.
+10. Output #1 address is equal to the address held in R6 of Input #1.
 ---